kevinchar93/realworld-demo-app/README.md

   - [ ] determine what fields / columns you'll have for each table / collection
   - [ ] create your database using your model
   - [ ] add database persistence to each endpoint

+#### Creating a data model
+- take a look at the api documentation & absorb it
+  - think about the shape of the data you'll need to send & receive from clients for each endpoint
+  - you can look at the example request body / response documented with each endpoint (each example has a schema too)
+  - you can also use the the data models / schema at the bottom of the api docs page
+    - this should help guide your data modelling

+#### Creating a data access layer